Triple infiltration basin and greenery regeneration in the square of Oblęgorska / Widok Street in Łódź (Poland)

 Actions:

 The challenge in the area is related to a permanent river turned into temporary stream due to limited urban runoff restitution amplified by geological conditions, pluvial flooding and drought.
-ATENAS project analyses of options for increased water storage and infiltration in urban areas through participatory design and implementation of demonstrative NBS as community building action.
+ATENAS project analyses of options for increased water storage and infiltration in urban areas through participatory design and implementation of demonstrative NbS as community building action.
 It helps to promote the idea of stormwater retention, to link citizens with small and medium sized enterprises (SMES) and decision makers, and to establish community of practice and strengthen local leaderships.

 Three Infiltration basins were designed in a form for rainwater gardens and integrate grey and green infrastructure.
 The rain falling on the roofs of four tenement houses is captured by conventional drainpipes but then diverted to dry creeks leading to infiltration basins.